 IMPORTANT: Agile IT is a cloud services consultant focused on enterprises of over 100 users, and we only provide ESU licences to clients who source their Microsoft Enterprise licensing through us.
 If you are a smaller company needing ESU Licensing, you can find a CSP ideally suited to your growing business by using the Microsoft Partner Finder

 January 14, 2020.
 While it’s not a holiday, it is a very significant date for many businesses around the world.
-That is because it’s the day Microsoft will officially stop supporting its Windows 7 operating system.
+That is because it’s the day Microsoft will officially stop supporting Windows 7 and Windows Server 2008.
 However, many large businesses and enterprises still rely on Windows 7 for mission-critical systems.
 If you are part of that group, you should know how to gain extra time to migrate off Windows 7 without putting your systems at risk.
 The answer is the Windows 7 Extended Security Updates, or ESU, program.
 This program provides continuing support for businesses still using Windows 7 devices.
 That said, there are a few catches you need to be aware of before you enroll in the program.

 What Are Extended Security Updates?

 Since Windows 7’s initial release, Microsoft has provided users with free security patches and updates to correct vulnerabilities and protect user data from viruses, hackers, and other attacks.
 That support, though, has increased costs and risks for Microsoft.
 You may be reminded of how Microsoft extended support for Windows XP multiple times past the initial end-of-life deadlines, finally dropping the OS in 2014.
 The ESU program is Microsoft’s way of preventing a similar situation from happening with Windows 7.